mon04/paperboy/README.md

   -s, --save            save the exam papers to current working directory instead of printing links to stdout
 ```

+## Session cookie

-The `cookie` argument is a path to a JSON file containing the name and value of your session cookie for the exam papers site.
-The site uses this cookie to authenticate you.
-Follow the steps below to get this cookie:
+The `cookie` argument is your session cookie for the exam papers site and can passed in one of two ways:

+* directly, in the format `COOKIE_NAME=COOKIE_VALUE`

+* as a path to a JSON file in the following format:
+    ```json
+    {
+        "COOKIE_NAME": "COOKIE_VALUE"
+    }
+    ```

+The session cookie is used by the site to authenticate you.
+To get your session cookie, follow these steps:

 1. In Chrome, log in to the
    [exam papers website](https://www.maynoothuniversity.ie/library/exam-papers)